Two Types of Chicken Stock

 What is a Sachet?

-Fresh herbs and spices are better, but dried ones will do nicely if you don't have access to fresh ones.
+Fresh herbs and spices are better, but dried ones will do nicely if you need access to fresh ones.
 You can use kitchen string (I have a roll of kite string in our kitchen) to tie the bundle together or even tie the four corners to themselves.

 I have even seen these nifty disposable cloth bags you can buy at kitchen supply stores.